Transportation & Mobility Engineering Services

 To address vibration, we carry out modal and frequency response analyses for brackets, mounts, and cabin components, preventing failures from resonance and shock.
 Our thermal engineers simulate cabin HVAC, power electronics cooling, and battery pack thermal dispersion to enhance performance and safety.

-Ensuring Structural Durability in Real-World Driving Conditions
+Durability and Usability Analysis for Real-World Driving Conditions

 Automotive components must demonstrate reliable performance not only during crash events, but also throughout years of repeated, real-world operation.
 Will a tailgate mechanism or door hinge endure thousands of openings and closings without failure?
 Can a center console armrest withstand varying user loads during daily operation?
 How do mounts and brackets hold up under prolonged stress and harsh environmental conditions?